Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 None

-CAMP STORE
+CAMP STORE and GRILL

 The Lakeview Camp Store sells apparel, souvenirs, limited groceries, snacks, camping items, and fishing necessities including live bait.
 Douthat is a DWR license agent for all fishing and hunting licenses.
 Located inside of the Camp Store is the Lakeview Grill which offers a short-order menu with all items packed for carry out.
 Store and Grill hours vary throughout the year.
-Guest wi-fi is available in and around this facility.
+Guest Wi-Fi is available in and around this facility.

 PARK OFFICE